danieldiamont/fast-autotest/README.md

 Protocols are data structures that define the format of data packets.
 The framework provides a Protocol abstract base class that defines the interface for a protocol.
 A Protocol subclass must implement the following abstract methods:

 ```

-serialize(self) -> bytes:                       # Serialize the protocol packet to bytes.
+# Serialize the protocol packet to bytes.
+serialize(self) -> bytes:

-deserialize(cls, data: bytes) -> Protocol:      # Deserialize the protocol packet from bytes.
-Implemented as `@classmethod`.
+# Deserialize the protocol packet from bytes.
+Implemented as a @classmethod.
+deserialize(cls, data: bytes) -> Protocol:
 ```

 ### Fixtures